mnelson4/yet-another-related-posts-plugin/readme.txt

 1. Copy the folder `yarpp` into the directory `wp-content/plugins/` and activate the plugin.
 2. (optionally) copy the sample template files inside the `yarpp-templates` folder into your active theme.
-3. Go to the "Related Posts (NARPP)" settings page to customize NARPP.
+3. Go to the "Related Posts (YARPP)" settings page to customize YARPP.

 = Auto display in your feeds =